Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 - Terraform installed and configured on your machine
 - A domain name managed in Cloud DNS (Public Zone)
 - Domain named bucket [verification](https://cloud.google.com/storage/docs/domain-name-verification)
-- Some files to upload to the bucket , least an index page `index.html`and a 404 page `404.html`.
+- Some files to upload to the bucket , at least an index page `index.html`and a 404 page `404.html`.